Ottelin/PokemonAPI/README.md

 Made in Visual Studio code and HTML+CSS+JS.

 Description:
-- Pokédex is a simple web application that fetches Pokémon information from the PokéAPI.
+- PokéLibary is a simple web application that fetches Pokémon information from the PokéAPI.
 Users can:
 - Search for a Pokémon by name or ID.
 - View Pokémon details such as name, ID, and types.
 - See search results displayed as visually appealing cards.